dorisyu0000/RoundGraphNav/README.md

 ```

 ### Errors

+_Note: These instructions are likely to be very outdated._

 If you're seeing an `Library not loaded: @rpath/libssl.1.1.dylib ...
 Reason: image not found` error when running `./bin/psiturk-herokudb', you may need to `pip uninstall psycopg2` and run the following:
 ```